 What if you don’t try?
 There are no guarantees in life, but one thing is for sure.
 If you don’t try, you can never succeed.

 Yes, you will make mistakes.
 You will learn things along the way.
 Here are two things you can do to improve your chances of success.

 - Ask for help.
 You don’t have to start from scratch.
 You can learn from my mistakes, and my successes.
-Intro to Your Professional Organiser Career is a great starting point.
+My Online Professional Organiser Training is a great starting point.

 - Recognise that the skills you have are valuable to someone else.
 They are waiting to work with you, and it may just change their life.
 Don’t wait any longer to start.